Ever wonder how great brands are created? Here’s how!

 There is one absolute: you should always define what your official palette is.
 Everything else is very brand-dependent, such as the number of colors that should be included.
-We usually go for two or three main colors, with an equal number of backup colors.
+We usually go for two or three main colors, with an equal number of secondary (or “foil”) colors.
 Each color should be defined by PMS, CMYK, RGB, and HEX color codes, to allow for various production people to know what they’re aiming for.

 Pro Tip: Some industries, such as aviation or health care, rely very heavily on blues, which is especially obvious in aviation due to “blue skies”.
 Choosing a different palette that doesn’t run entirely contrary to the business may help you stand out.